 For Maths and Science classes, Wallace focused on exciting experiments to keep the students interested.

 We were honoured to be featured on the papers and in TV programmes.

-We look forward to an even more exciting year.
-We increased our stable of teachers, hiring very responsible, fun-loving and caring mentors for our students.
-We start offering Secondary school classes.
+We’ve increased our stable of teachers, hiring very responsible, fun-loving and caring mentors for our students.
+We’re offering Secondary school and JC classes.
 And we will like to thank you for your support.